50-year-old among 3 Covid-19 deaths; 1,457 new cases in S'pore

 The remaining four cases were imported.

+The authorities have warned that Singapore would see a major wave of Covid-19 transmission as the country transitions to living with the virus.

-One of the patients who died was a 65-year-old Singaporean man who died on Wednesday.
+Among the three deaths, one was a 65-year-old Singaporean man who died on Wednesday.
 He tested positive on Sept 1 and was not vaccinated against Covid-19.

 He had a history of diabetes, end-stage kidney failure and high blood pressure.